aws-samples/lambda-with-compression/README.md

 3. Allow CDK CLI to create IAM roles with the required permissions.

 4. Note the output from the CDK deployment process.
 It contain the FunctionUrl you will use for testing.
 This sample stack enforces IAM authentication for Function URL for better security.
 You will either need to use your AWS credentials to invoke the generated Function URL, or change the authentication type to `FunctionUrlAuthType.NONE` in `lambda-with-compression-stack.js`.

-## Conclusion

-In all test cases the savings from processing compressed data with NAT Gateway or VPC Endpoint were higher than the added cost of compressing data in Lambda.
-The data compression technique can be applied as an efficient cost savings mechanism if you can tolerate added latency.
-In addition, the same compression technique can be applied for sending and receiving payloads with sizes over the 6MB limit.

 ## Notes